Northern Ireland Assembly Commission Corporate Governance Framework

 Strategic Planning and Performance Management

-38. A Corporate Plan translates the strategic aims of the Corporate Strategy into a series of key outcomes to be delivered during the period of the Corporate Strategy, to achieve its high-level objectives.
+37. A Corporate Plan translates the strategic aims of the Corporate Strategy into a series of key outcomes to be delivered during the period of the Corporate Strategy, to achieve its high-level objectives.
 Actions and milestones are assigned to each outcome in the Corporate Plan and detailed Annual Plans are then developed to ensure progress towards achieving the outcomes in the Corporate Plan.
-Progress is regularly monitored and reported to the Assembly Commission.
-Annual performance is also reported in the Assembly Commission’s Annual Report and Resource Accounts.
+Progress is regularly monitored and reported to SMT and the Assembly Commission.
+Annual performance is also reported in the Assembly Commission’s Annual Report and Accounts.

-39. All staff have a role to play in planning and successfully implementing the activities, targets and timeframes in the Corporate and Annual Plans in order to deliver the Corporate Strategy.
+38. All staff have a role to play in planning and successfully implementing the activities, targets and timeframes in the Corporate and Annual Plans in order to deliver the Corporate Strategy.

 Internal Control Environment

-40. Systems of internal control are designed to continuously identify and prioritise the principal risks to the achievement of the Assembly Commission’s policies, aims and objectives.
+39. Systems of internal control are designed to continuously identify and prioritise the principal risks to the achievement of the Assembly Commission’s policies, aims and objectives.
 The systems also evaluate the likelihood of those risks being realised, assess the impact should they be realised, and seek to manage them efficiently, effectively and economically.

-41. Generally, the systems of internal control seek to manage risk to a reasonable level rather than to eliminate all risk.
+40. Generally, the systems of internal control seek to manage risk to a reasonable level rather than to eliminate all risk.
 It can therefore only provide reasonable and not absolute assurance of effectiveness.
 Risks and internal controls are reviewed routinely by management and are tested as part of the ongoing Internal Audit programme.

 Risk Management

-42. The Assembly Commission’s risk management arrangements comply with generally accepted best practice principles and relevant guidance.
+41. The Assembly Commission’s risk management arrangements comply with generally accepted best practice principles and relevant guidance.

-44. The Risk Management Strategy notes that risk management is not a process for avoiding risk, but instead can act as a tool to encourage the organisation to take on activities that have a higher level of risk, because the risks have been identified, are being managed and the exposure to risk is both understood and acceptable.
+43. The Risk Management Strategy notes that risk management is not a process for avoiding risk, but instead can act as a tool to encourage the organisation to take on activities that have a higher level of risk, because the risks have been identified, are being managed and the exposure to risk is both understood and acceptable.

-52. The Assembly Commission also participates in the biennial National Fraud Initiative exercise carried out by the NIAO.
+51. The Assembly Commission also participates in the biennial National Fraud Initiative exercise carried out by the NIAO.
 This is a public sector-wide data matching exercise which compares data from across a range of public sector organisations to identify potentially fraudulent or erroneous payments.

-Statutory Responsibilities of the Assembly Commission
+Annex 1: Statutory Responsibilities of the Assembly Commission

 The statutory duties of the Assembly Commission are set out in Section 40 of the Northern Ireland Act 1998.
 These are: